ddhartma/Sparkify-Project/README.md

 | Home | Error |  Login

-To tackle this project to predict "churning users", there is a full dataset of 12GB.
-A depoyment of a Spark cluster on a cloud service using AWS or IBM Cloud to analyze a larger amount of data would be possible.
-Here, for prototyping purposes using Spark's DataFrame techniques, a small 128MB subset of this data is analysed.
+A dataset of 12GB (provided by Udacity) is the base for this project.
+To tackle such a Big Data task a data deployment on a distributed computing cluster, preferably by using a service like AWS or IBM Cloud, would be beneficial.
+In the following, for prototyping purposes, a small 128MB subset (‘mini_sparkify_event_data.json’) was analysed.
+However, in order to apply the model development to distributed cloud cluster environments in the future, Apache Spark’s DataFrame and Machine Learning techniques were implemented (instead of scikit-learn frameworks for example).

 A user who churned submitted a **Submit Downgrade** or **Cancellation Confirmation** event.

-In order to predict **churn** the followings steps need to be addressed:
+In order to predict **churn** the following steps need to be addressed:
 1. Load Data as an Apache Spark DataFrame
 2. Explore the data
 3. Clean the Data